 Melbourne in Autumn

 March is the absolute perfect time to visit Melbourne.
 You can still get some long mild to warm days and enjoy the great outdoors.
 The Australian Grand Prix in Albert Park always brings a hub of activity, as does the Melbourne Food and Wine Festival.
-The delightful Moomba Festival on the banks of the Yarra have been entertaining Melbourne families over labour day long weekend for decades.
+The delightful Moomba Festival on the banks of the Yarra has been entertaining Melbourne families over labour day long weekend for decades.

 Kids are back at school from the end of January through until Easter time, so it can be less crowded to get around and the weather is a little more predictable.
 The many parks and avenues around Melbourne are planted with deciduous trees so you will get a glorious display of colour.